tobyhodges/regex-introduction/2-regex-fundamentals.md

 will match '2010', '201K', '201j', etc, but not '2012', '2016', or '2019'.
 In contrast to `-`, which is only taken literally when at the start of the set, `^` only takes a special meaning at the start of a set - it is treated literally if it appears anywhere else in the set.
 If you want to invert a set that should include the `-` symbol, start the set with `^-` followed by whatever other characters you don't want to match.

 > #### Exercise 2.3
 > Use an inverted set to only match the human autosomes (chr1-22), i.e. filtering out chromosomes chrX, chrY and chrM.
-How many records with autosomes can you find in file [TODO]**EXAMPLE_FILE**?
+How many records with autosomes can you find in file `example.gff`?